GeoffAWaddington/CSI30Wiki/FX-and-Instrument-Mapping.md

 ```

 ### Mapping our first action
 The first FX parameter that has been mapped to a widget in CSI, is FX Param 0 (which happens to be the Threshold control in this plugin) and that's mapped to the Rotary1 widget.
-So we add the widget name, followed by the FXParam CSI action and the FXParam # for the parameter we want to control.
-See [[FX-and-Instrument-Mapping]] for the full list of available FX mapping actions.
+So we add the widget name (Rotary1), followed by the CSI action FXParam and the number 0, which represents the plugin parameter to assign to the widget.
+Reminder: we identified the FXParam # by using the methods outlined in [[Finding FXParam Numbers|FX-and-Instrument-Mapping#finding-fxparam-numbers]].
 ```
      Rotary1             FXParam 0
 ```

-FXParam is a CSI action, and the number 0 is telling CSI which plugin parameter to assign to the widget.
-Each plugin parameter that can be controlled by CSI will have a unique FX Param index #.
+See [[FX-and-Instrument-Mapping]] for the full list of available FX mapping actions.

 ### Adding some displays for parameter name and value
 We then see...